jonstones/st1s.uk/_posts/2019-05-23-Benny-Hill.md

 The Attendant attempts to wakes the drunk, who swats him away like a fly!
 Wakes him again.. more swatting.. more waking.. more swatting.. finally the drunk jumps to his feet and shouts "WHAT?"!
 The drunk is actually quite tall standing over the little Attendant!
 The Attendant takes a step back, and quietly says
 "I need you to come with me."
 "No" says the drunk, "I want to get home".
 The Attendant attempts to lift the back of his arm to coax the man off the train.
 He's clearly not allowed to assault the drunk, particularly not in front of the train public!
-The drunk wriggles away, with his arms tucked like a 3yr old attempting to get away from its parent!
+The drunk wriggles away, with his arms tucked t-rex like, similar to a 3yr old attempting to get away from its parent!
 However the drunk is now standing in front of the door.
 The Attendant jumps off the train and beckons the drunk to follow him... randomly the door beeps start.. the doors close and the train starts heading to the next station!
 We watch the Attendant with his confused expression as we pull away.. the drunk waves "Bye Bye!".. shrugs, and finds himself somewhere to sit!!

 The people in the seats around me have all started exchanging glances, and started to bond over the common problem!
 I'm quite grateful that we're proceeding.
 Things have all quietened down, and I need a wee!